carissalow/rapids/docs/features/extracted.rst

-medianhr             beats/mins     The median heart rate. modehr               beats/mins     The mode heart rate. stdhr                beats/mins     The standard deviation of heart rate. diffmaxmodehr        beats/mins     The maximum heart rate minus mode heart rate. diffminmodehr        beats/mins     The mode heart rate minus minimum heart rate. entropyhr                           The entropy of heart rate. lengthoutofrange     minutes        The duration of time the heart rate is in the ``out_of_range`` zone in minute. lengthfatburn        minutes        The duration of time the heart rate is in the ``fat_burn`` zone in minute. lengthcardio         minutes        The duration of time the heart rate is in the ``cardio`` zone in minute. lengthpeak           minutes        The duration of time the heart rate is in the ``peak`` zone in minute
+medianhr             beats/mins     The median heart rate. modehr               beats/mins     The mode heart rate. stdhr                beats/mins     The standard deviation of heart rate. diffmaxmodehr        beats/mins     Diff max mode heart rate: The maximum heart rate minus mode heart rate. diffminmodehr        beats/mins     Diff min mode heart rate: The mode heart rate minus minimum heart rate. entropyhr                           Entropy heart rate: The entropy of heart rate. lengthoutofrange     minutes        Length out of range: The duration of time the heart rate is in the ``out_of_range`` zone in minute. lengthfatburn        minutes        Length fat burn: The duration of time the heart rate is in the ``fat_burn`` zone in minute. lengthcardio         minutes        Length cardio: The duration of time the heart rate is in the ``cardio`` zone in minute. lengthpeak           minutes        Length peak: The duration of time the heart rate is in the ``peak`` zone in minute
 ==================   ===========    =============

-**Assumptions/Observations:**

-Heart rate zones contain 4 zones: ``out_of_range`` zone, ``fat_burn`` zone, ``cardio`` zone, and ``peak`` zone.
+**Assumptions/Observations:** Heart rate zones contain 4 zones: ``out_of_range`` zone, ``fat_burn`` zone, ``cardio`` zone, and ``peak`` zone.
 Please refer to the `Fitbit documentation`_ for detailed information of how to define those zones.

 .. _fitbit-steps-sensor-doc: